FSGModding/FSG_Mod_Assistant/README.md

 ### Missing Mods

 * List all those mods that are active in your save games but don't appear to be installed any more
+  * Allow you to search for the missing mod on the official mod hub, Google, DuckDuckGo, and Bing.

 ### Explore Mods